 However, it’s not as impossible as it seems to get rid of your looming debt.
 With a little budgeting and smart money management, you can be on the way to your goals.
-To do so, these are the 10 best ways to pay off debt fast:
+To do so, these are the 10 methods to pay off debt:

 - Reduce Your Monthly Payments